strannik19/td_devel/ELT/README.md

 * git (version 2.1.2)
 * subversion (version 1.8.10)

-As well, there are some packages included, which are required by SLJM or GCFR!
+Also, there are some packages included, which are required by SLJM or GCFR!

 You need to have an Account at Novel, to be able to download those official RPMs for SLES11SP1:

+* tack-5.6-90.55.x86_64.rpm
 * libncurses6-5.6-90.55.x86_64.rpm
 * ncurses-devel-5.6-90.55.x86_64.rpm
 * perl-XML-NamespaceSupport-1.09-1.22.x86_64.rpm
 * perl-XML-Parser-2.36-1.18.x86_64.rpm
 * perl-XML-SAX-0.96-2.7.x86_64.rpm
 * perl-XML-Simple-2.18-1.15.x86_64.rpm
-* tack-5.6-90.55.x86_64.rpm

-The following packages are available from free download:
+The following packages are available for free download:

 * apr-1.5.1.tar.bz2 (http://artfiles.org/apache.org//apr/apr-1.5.1.tar.bz2)
 * apr-util-1.5.3.tar.bz2 (https://apr.apache.org/download.cgi)
 * curl-7.38.0.tar.bz2 (http://curl.haxx.se/download.html)